 Acts is a narrative; it tells a true story.
 That means it has literary features that are typical of narratives.
 Literary features evident in Acts include repetition, comparison, structure, and symmetry.
 Identifying the literary features in Acts helps us understand the book.

-Luke used repetition in his updates on the progress of the early church, giving a summary at six points in his book.
+Luke used repetition in his updates on the progress of the early church.